panoramicdata/SideroLabs.Omni.Api/README.md

 - ✅ Create Git tag with current version
 - ✅ Push tag to origin
 - ✅ Optionally pack and publish NuGet package with symbols
+- ✅ Generate changelog from git commits since last release
+- ✅ Create GitHub release with automated release notes
-- ✅ Provide next steps for GitHub release creation
+- ✅ Provide next steps for manual tasks

 **Version Management:**
 The script uses NerdBank GitVersioning to automatically determine the version.
 It will: